AdguardTeam/DnsLibs/documentation/DEV_DOCS.en.md

 ## Introduction

 AdGuard DNSLibs is an open-source proxy server that caches, filters, encrypts and redirects DNS requests.
-Supports all existing protocols including DNS-over-HTTPS, DNS-over-TLS and DNSCrypt.
+Supports all existing protocols including DNS-over-HTTPS, DNS-over-TLS, DNS-over-QUIC and DNSCrypt.
 In this documentation, you will find base information for the developing and support code of AdGuard DNSLibs project and filters.
 Also, you can ask your question [here](https://forum.adguard.com).